Saturday, March 31, 2012

 1947: Robin Scott (known as "M" on the hit "Pop Muzik" in 1979) was born in Croydon, London.

-1948: Jimmy Cliff, singer (remake of "I Can See Clearly Now") and songwriter (Cat Stevens' "Wild World"), was born in the Somerton District of St. James, Jamaica.
+1948: Jimmy Cliff, singer (remake of "I Can See Clearly Now") and songwriter (Cat Stevens' "Wild World"), was born in St. James, Jamaica.

 1952: Billy Currie, songwriter and keyboardist for Ultravox, was born in Huddersfield, West Yorkshire, England.